AMUNDI ETF MSCI EUROPE HEALTHCARE: Net Asset Value(s)

 DJ AMUNDI ETF MSCI EUROPE HEALTHCARE: Net Asset Value(s)

-AMUNDI ETF MSCI EUROPE HEALTHCARE (CH5) AMUNDI ETF MSCI EUROPE HEALTHCARE: Net Asset Value(s) 01-March-2022 / 09:25 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AMUNDI ETF MSCI EUROPE HEALTHCARE (CH5) AMUNDI ETF MSCI EUROPE HEALTHCARE: Net Asset Value(s) 02-March-2022 / 14:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 ----------------------------------------------------------------------